Team-Peryton/uas-theia/README.md

 ## How it works

 The main image segmentation heavily utilises OpenCV.
 Each stage has been carefully chosen and tuned based on performance on our datasets.
-In the target localisation step uses DBSCAN clustering to filter out any potentially unwanted objects/artifacts, since we know there is only one target.
+The target localisation step uses DBSCAN clustering to filter out any potentially unwanted objects/artifacts, since we know there is only one target.

 ![](/theia_flowchart.jpg)